-For the 2017 program, 16 problem statements were developed and the BOD decided that 10 problem statements should be included in the annual RFP.
-This RFP was distributed to potential researchers at research institutions in contributing states on August 15, 2016.
-The deadline for proposal submittal was September 16, 2016 and 21 proposals were submitted that addressed all 10 problem statements.
-Five of the problem statements received competing proposals.
-The proposals submitted were distributed on October 10, 2016 to the contributing state DOT representatives for an initial ranking of the proposals competing for the funding connected to particular problem statements.
-All of these rankings were received on November 11, 2016.
-These rankings were weighted based on contribution levels and a second ranking was requested that included one proposal for each problem statement.
-Only those ranked the highest in the initial ranking, for each competitive problem statement, made it to the second ranking.
-The second round of rankings was sent to the contributing state DOT representatives on November 18, 2016 and results from all five states were received on December 9, 2016.
-These results were also weighted based on contribution levels and these results shared with the BOD.
-A teleconference of the BOD to discuss the rankings was held on January 4, 2017.
-During that teleconference the three top ranked proposals that could be funded were selected for the 2017 program year TPF-5(295) funding.
+For the 2021 program, 19 problem statements in five topic areas were developed and the BOD decided that 4 problem statements should be included in the annual RFP.
+This RFP was distributed to potential researchers at research institutions in contributing states on October 24, 2020.
+The deadline for proposal submittal was November 20, 2020.
+A total of 10 proposals were submitted that addressed 3 of the 4 problem statements.
+All three of the problem statements received competing proposals.
+The proposals submitted were distributed on December 2, 2020 to the contributing state DOT representatives for an initial ranking of those competing for the funding connected to particular problem statements.
+The deadline for these rankings was December 23, 2020.
+These rankings were weighted based on contribution levels and a second ranking was then done to determine the final position of the three highest ranked projects within each problem statement.
+The second round of rankings was sent to the contributing state DOT representatives on January 4, 2021 with a deadline January 12, 2021.
+These results were also weighted based on contribution levels and these results shared with the BOD on January 15, 2021.
+The two top ranked proposals could be funded and were selected for the 2021 program year with TPF-5(438) funding.

-The 2017 SWZDI administrative agreement with InTrans was reviewed and approved by the BOD in December 2016 for funding from the pooled fund account number TPF-5(295).
-The administrative tasks approved for funding are documented within the proposal work plan in Appendix A. These tasks include activities related to the "close out" of existing research projects and the initiation and guidance of newly selected projects for program year 2017.
+The 2021 SWZDI administrative agreement with InTrans was also provided, reviewed, and approved by the BOD for funding from the pooled fund account number TPF-5(438).
+The administrative tasks approved for funding are documented within the proposal work plan in Appendix A. These tasks include activities related to the initiation and guidance of newly selected projects for program year 2021.

-YEAR 2017 PROGRAM
+YEAR 2021 PROGRAM

-The three proposals approved by the BOD for funding with program year 2016 (TPF-5(295)) are expected to total \$182,733.
-Available funding from TPF-5(295) was \$253,299 and was comprised of remaining funds from previous years and new contributions from the participating states as shown in Table 1.
-The administrative agreement was also funded through the TPF-5(295) for a total of \$46,500.
-The 2017 program year projects, including the administrative agreement, are summarized in Table 2.
+The two proposals approved by the BOD for funding with program year 2021 (TPF-5(438)) are expected to total \$155,000.
+Available funding from TPF-5(438) was \$253,500 and was comprised of remaining funds from previous years and new contributions from the participating states as shown in Table 1.
+The administrative agreement was also funded through the TPF-5(438) for a total of \$46,500.
+The 2021 program year projects, including the administrative agreement, are summarized in Table 2.

 Table 1.
-State SWZDI Contributions - 2017 (TPF-5(295))
+State SWZDI Contributions - 2021 (TPF-5(438))

 Agency Funding level

+Illinois \$25,000

 Iowa \$50,000

-Kansas \$50,000
+Kansas \$25,000

+Michigan \$25,000

 Missouri \$50,000

 Nebraska \$25,000

+Texas \$25,000

-Wisconsin \$50,000
+Wisconsin \$25,000

 Carryover from

-Previous Years \$0
+Previous Years \$3,500

-Total \$225,000
+Total \$253,500

 The projects listed in Table 2 have been approved for funding by the SWZDI pooled fund BOD.
-The universities indicated contract directly with the Iowa DOT for individual projects and InTrans assists with the pooled fund and contract administration.
+The universities indicated are in negotiation to contract directly with the Iowa DOT for individual projects and InTrans assists with the pooled fund and contract administration.

 Table 2.
-SWZDI BOD Approved Project (2017)
+SWZDI BOD Approved Projects (2021)